loneyeti/snowgander/memory-bank/activeContext.md

-# Active Context: Memory Bank Initialization (2025-04-03)
+# Active Context: Memory Bank Update (2025-04-05)

 ## Current Focus

-- **Task:** Initialize and populate the Memory Bank for the AI Vendor Abstraction Layer project (`snowgander`).
+- **Task:** Update the Memory Bank for the AI Vendor Abstraction Layer project (`snowgander`) based on review of `src/types.ts` and `src/factory.ts`.
-- **Action:** Reviewing all files in the `src/` directory (`factory.ts`, `index.ts`, `types.ts`, `utils.ts`, and all vendor adapters in `src/vendors/`) to understand the current state, architecture, patterns, and technical details.
+- **Action:** Reviewing key files in the `src/` directory with particular attention to `types.ts` (defining the core interfaces and data structures) and `factory.ts` (implementing the adapter factory pattern).
-- **Goal:** Create the core Memory Bank documents (`projectbrief.md`, `productContext.md`, `systemPatterns.md`, `techContext.md`, `activeContext.md`, `progress.md`) to establish a baseline understanding for future work.
+- **Goal:** Ensure Memory Bank accurately reflects the current implementation, with special focus on the type system and factory pattern implementation.

 ## Key Observations During Review

-- **Content Blocks:** The system heavily relies on the `ContentBlock[]` structure defined in `types.ts` for representing message content consistently across different vendors.
-This includes text, images (URL and base64 data), and thinking steps.
-Adapters are responsible for mapping to/from this structure.
-- **Cost Calculation:** A utility `computeResponseCost` exists and is used by adapters to calculate costs based on token usage reported by vendor APIs and configured per-token costs (`inputTokenCost`, `outputTokenCost` in `ModelConfig`).
-Results are returned in the `UsageResponse` object.
-- **MCP Tool Handling:** A recurring pattern is that the `sendMCPChat` method in _all_ adapters currently throws an error.
-The comments explicitly state that the responsibility for managing the MCP tool lifecycle (defining tools for the API, handling tool use requests, executing tools, sending back results) lies with the _consuming application_, not the adapters themselves.
-This is a significant design decision and limitation of the current adapters.
-- **Unimplemented/TODOs:**
-  - OpenAI adapter needs mapping for non-text output types (like tool calls) (`TODO` comment).
-  - OpenRouter adapter needs proper mapping for complex content blocks (vision/other types) (`TODO` comment).
-  - OpenRouter adapter needs investigation regarding tool/function calling pass-through (`TODO` comment).
-  - Google adapter needs pre-processing for URL-based images (`image` block type) into base64 `inlineData` before passing to the adapter (logged warning).
-- **Strict ContentBlocks:** The user emphasized the strict use of `ContentBlocks` for all responses, which seems aligned with the current implementation in `types.ts` and the adapters' attempts to map to/from this structure.
+- **Type System:** The `types.ts` file defines a comprehensive type system with:

+  - `ContentBlock` union type (including `TextBlock`, `ImageBlock`, `ImageDataBlock`, `ThinkingBlock`, etc.) for standardized message content representation
+  - Clear interfaces for adapters (`AIVendorAdapter`), configurations (`VendorConfig`, `ModelConfig`), and messaging (`Message`, `Chat`, `ChatResponse`)
+  - Robust definition of tool-related types (`ToolUseBlock`, `ToolResultBlock`, `MCPAvailableTool`)
+  - Explicit capability flags in the `AIVendorAdapter` interface

+- **Factory Implementation:** The `factory.ts` file implements a clean factory pattern:

+  - Maintains a static `vendorConfigs` Map to store configurations
+  - Uses the `getAdapter(vendorName, modelConfig)` method to instantiate vendor-specific adapters
+  - Ensures proper configuration injection into adapters via constructor parameters
+  - Supports multiple vendors (OpenAI, Anthropic, Google, OpenRouter)

+- **Adapter Evolution:** Examining the Anthropic adapter shows:

+  - Tools are handled directly in `sendChat` and `generateResponse` methods
+  - The `sendMCPChat` method no longer exists in the Anthropic adapter, suggesting these functions are now integrated
+  - Detailed mapping of content blocks between our system format and Anthropic's API format

+- **Index Exports:** The `index.ts` file cleanly exports:
+  - The factory as the primary interface for consuming applications
+  - All necessary types consumers might need
+  - An option (commented out) to export individual adapters if needed

 ## Next Steps

-1. Complete the creation of the `progress.md` file, summarizing the implemented features and known limitations/TODOs.
-2. Signal completion of the Memory Bank update task.
+1. Update `progress.md` to reflect the current state of implementation, noting any changes to tool handling and content block processing.
+2. Consider reviewing the implementation of other adapters (OpenAI, Google, OpenRouter) to verify consistent patterns.
+3. Document any evolving patterns in how the library handles MCP tools, especially since the direct `sendMCPChat` method approach appears to have been replaced.